 -I'm the middle child of 3;

 -My Biological mother started/owned a kayaking and rafting company in northern Sonoma County.
 She doesn’t have the company anymore, but we still have several rafts and kayaks, and all sides of my family camp, scuba dive, and raft (usually around once a year per branch of the family).
-Unfortunately, I’ve been pretty busy with the construction company I’m building with my father, so I’m not making as many of the trips as I’d like;

 -The stepmother is still in my hometown (Ferndale, CA) and has a small (~900 acres) beef ranch.
 We have 7 horses (one of which I helped berth) and ~80 cows on the ranch, thus the farmboy side of my personality and life.
 I have bucked hay, feed the herd, and ride a horse at least twice a year (more often lately, because friends in the city ask to take a trip to the ranch and want to ride the horses);

 -I am not a cowboy.
 It’s a minor distinction to most people, but it’s an important lesson I learned working on the ranches: Farmers/Ranchers learn to steer and guide; Cowboys tend to assault the same situation by trying to impose their will upon it.
-Often standing in the right spot can achieve more then all the wrestling, roping, shouting and running around you can do;
+Often standing in the right spot can achieve more then all the wrestling, roping, shouting and running you can do;

 -I’ve always been interested in Russia (probably some aspect of growing up at the tail end of the cold war, or something).
 One of my planned trips (I’ll get to it someday, but work is always getting in the way), is to take the trans-Siberian railroad across Russia (possibly starting in Beijing so I can take the longer more scenic route) and then crawl through Europe from east to west.
 As a by product of this, and a friend I have in Seattle, I’ve been trying to learn Russian;

 -Part of my rural upbringing makes me do the polite/etiquette/chivalry stuff without thinking about it, but as a general principle I don’t feel it’s necessary to perform simply because of gender or age.
-I feel it’s more a matter of communication (indicating a difference, or respect you wish to show an individual, and that you are aware of, or paying attention to their state or situation), or a matter of equal effort or efficiency (if I’m taller than my friend it’s just easier to reach the top shelf, or if I’m stronger it’s easier to carry the heavier item, has nothing to do with gender or age).
+I feel it’s more a matter of communication (indicating respect you wish to show an individual, and that you are aware of, or paying attention to their state or situation), or a matter of equal effort or efficiency (if I’m taller than my friend it’s just easier to reach the top shelf, or if I’m stronger it’s easier to carry the heavier item; it really has nothing to do with gender or age).
 If you can help someone you should.
 If you want to see the world operate a certain way, start by acting that way yourself;

 -Over the last two years I’ve started getting back into golf.
 I took lessons when I was young, but then didn’t play for over a decade.
 I don’t know if I will ever think of it as a sport like any of the sports I played when I was younger.
 Like the Cowboy vs. Farmer lesson, golf seems to teach self-control and patience.
 It’s one of the few activities I’ve experienced where adding effort simple does not help.
 Swing as hard as you like and the result will not be as good as taking a deep breath and calmly swinging the club correctly;